cass-kul/cass-kul.github.io/_exercises/5-os.md

 A **Control Status Register** (CSR) is special purpose register for trap handling.
 It contains information specific to trap handling:
 - `ustatus`: keeps track of and controls the current operating state of the CPU.
 - `utvec`: Contains the base address of the user trap handler.
 The CPU will jump to this address when a trap should be handled in user mode.
 - `uscratch`: A temporary scratch register that can be used by the user trap handler.
-The *normal* registers cannot be used during trap handling.
-The trap handler might resume the execution of the program, which requires that the *normal* registers persist their values.
-It is not possible to temporarily backup these registers on the stack, because the stack pointer (`sp`) might be corrupted (point to a random or invalid place in memory).
+Note that all *normal* registers must be restored after the trap handler: the trap handler might resume the execution of the program.
+However, it is not possible to temporarily backup these registers on the stack, because the stack pointer (`sp`) might be corrupted (point to a random or invalid place in memory).
+For instance, `uscratch` can be used as a backup for a normal register!
 - `uepc`: The user exception program counter contains the address of the instruction that caused the trap.
 This allows to jump back to the point where the trap was raised after the trap has been handled.
 - `ucause`: This register contains the cause of the raised trap.
 This corresponds to the codes listed in previous tables.
 E.g.: `ucause` will have value `4` in case of a load address was misaligned.
 - `utval`: This register contains a bad address or the address of an illegal instruction when applicable.
 E.g.: `utval` contains the faulty address when a load access fault occurs ot the address of an illegal instruction when it was not valid.